lindseytummond/clickyGame/README.md

 Future developments would include creating additional character cards to make the game more difficult.
 It would also include additional styling of the UI.

 ## Learning Points:
-- Thoughtgul mapping for Components needing to be used.
+- Thoughtful mapping for Components needing to be used.
     - Consistently flipped between folders to import needed files.

 ## Technologies: